We are often asked, by Department members, for personal computer buying advice, so here are a few things to think about;

 If you have a lot of photographs or music, on your computer, do get a decent size hard drive (750Gb or larger).

-Make sure to save some money for a backup system of some sort, so you don’t loose irreplaceable photos and documents, if your computer is stolen, has a hardware failure or is lost to a fire.
-We advise using a large external USB drive, kept in a seperate building, unless doing a backup.
-Then set a weekly reminder to connect the drive and do the backup.
-Alternately you could use an online backup service like Mozy.
+Make sure to save some money for a backup system of some sort, so you don't loose irreplaceable photos and documents, if your computer is stolen, has a hardware failure or is lost to a fire.
+We advise backing up to another location, either to a friend's computer (e.g. CrashPlan) or using an online backup service like Mozy.

 Unfortunately, there are lots of criminals out there.
 The time to take precautions is now.
 Both Mac and PC need antivirus software.
-As a UBC employee you are eligable for a free installation of Sophos Antivirus, for your personal computer.
+As a UBC employee you are eligible for a free Sophos Antivirus, for your personal computer.
 Please go to it.ubc.ca and use your Campus Wide Login account to download a copy.

 It found that: